JanSeulin/clicker-game/README.md

 [Live Demo](https://janseulin.github.io/clicker-game/)

+**⚠️ Warning: the game contains bright, flashing colors and can potentially trigger seizures for people with photosensitive epilepsy**

-This is a simple game created for programming practice purposes (and fun) where your objective is to click in the purple rectangle.
+This is a simple reflex based game created to practice programming (and for fun) using only vanilla javascript, html and css.
+Your objective is to click in the purple rectangle.
 You earn points by doing so and the game gets progressively harder the more points you have.

 # Features